LangStream/documentation/pipeline-agents/input-and-output/camel-source.md

 export CAMEL_AZURE_SOURCE_BLOB_NAME=logs
 ```

-You can now add the Camel source connector to your application pipeline:
+You can now add the camel-source agent to your application pipeline:
 ```yaml
 topics:
   - name: "output-topic"